AguaClara-Reach/Textbook/Technical_Report/Chemical_Dosing.rst

    "11", "Connection to feed line to the doser"
    "12", "Valve to drain the line going to the doser (for cleaning with vinegar)"

 There is a pair of constant level tanks for each chemical feed.
-The specifications for each tank is given in :numref:`table_Constant_Level_Tank_Specifications`.
+The specifications for each tank is given below.

 Plant Specifications
 ^^^^^^^^^^^^^^^^^^^^^